 Connect with the elements and work up a sweat all in one spot

-The first images that come to mind when you mention Ilocos Sur are Calle Crisologo in the historic city of Vigan and mouthwatering bagnet (deep fried crispy pork belly).
-For adrenaline junkies looking for their next adventure, there’s a new reason to head to the province.
+The first images that come to mind when you mention Ilocos Sur are Calle Crisologo in Vigan and bagnet (deep fried crispy pork belly).
+For adrenaline junkies looking for their next adventure, there’s a new reason to head to the north.